ning/cosmic/README.md

     irc?.write :msg => 'Hello world', :channels => '#test'

-The additional question mark after the plugin short name directs Cosmos to only execute the method call if the IRC plugin is configured.
+The additional question mark after the plugin short name directs Cosmic to only execute the method call if the IRC plugin is configured.
 If not, then the method call is ignored.
 One common use case for this is using the same deployment script in production and QA or development environments.
 Some services would only be configured in the production environment, so in the script they would be referenced with a `?`.

 ### Optional error handling